-In the last article about self-compassion, I talked about the importance of actively giving yourself self-compassion.
-While self-kindness begins in the mind, actively soothing and comforting yourself is key to transforming this concept into a long-term healing experience and lifestyle change.
+While it is true that self-compassion begins in the mind, actively soothing and comforting yourself is key to transforming this concept into long-term healing.

-What this means is that not only is it essential to use compassionate words and gestures with yourself, you have to receive it in order for it be healing.
-Receiving it means soaking it in and letting it nourish you, knowing you deserve it.
+Not only is it essential to use compassionate words and gestures with yourself, it is important to open to the possibility of receiving this kind attention.
+Receiving kindness means soaking it in and letting it nourish you.
 Let the compassion love you.
-Let go of all doubts, negative chatter, and the feelings that hold you back from fully opening to the love of the universe within you.
-Let every cell of your being feel that this love is always here for you just because you exist.
+Doing your best to let go of doubts, negative chatter, and feelings that hold you back from fully opening to the love within you.
+Allowing every cell of your being feel that this love is always here for you just because you exist.
 You do not have to work for it.
-You do not have to create it, but you can welcome it.
+You do not have to create it.
+You can simply welcome it.

-Regardless of how good this may sound, it is probably one of the most difficult things to do, often because of the vulnerability we touch into just thinking about it.
-Many patients have shared with me that allowing compassion to impact them brings up difficult experiences, such as times they did not receive compassion or a sense that they don’t deserve compassion.
+Regardless of how good this may sound, opening to kindness is one of the most difficult things to do, often because of the vulnerability we touch into just thinking about it.
+Many patients have shared with me that allowing compassion in brings up difficult experiences, such as times they did not receive compassion or a sense that they don’t deserve compassion.
 Some people find that when they practice self-compassion, they also notice pain more clearly.
 It feels like we are feeling more pain, but actually, we are just more aware of the amount of pain we are unconsciously carrying, most often in places we did not receive the love and compassion we needed.In the self-compassion community, we call this phenomena backdraft, a firefighting term that describes what happens when a door in a burning house is opened – oxygen goes in and flames rush out.

 Fortunately we can meet this previously unrecognized pain with gentle attention, the way we might soothe a child in distress.
 In the event that self-compassion exercises feel overwhelming, see if you can recognize what you need in the moment.
-Sometimes the most compassionate thing to do in an overwhelming moment is to privilege emotional safety by engaging in calming behaviors like noticing your feet on the ground, or taking a deep breath, or remembering the caring eyes of a dear friend.
+Sometimes the most compassionate thing to do in an overwhelming moment is to privilege emotional safety by engaging in calming behaviors.
+For example, you might notice your feet on the ground, or take a deep breath, or remember the caring eyes of a dear friend.

-Trying to push past the discomfort only reinforces an uncompassionate relationship with ourselves so please allow yourself to be a slow learner.
-It took a long time to develop a negative pattern so it will take time and patience with yourself to develop a more positive habit.
+There are times when we might try to push past discomfort and end up reinforcing an unskillful ways to be in relationship with ourselves.
+Please allow yourself to be a slow learner.
+It took a long time to develop a negative pattern and it will take time and patience with yourself to develop a more positive habit.

 - Kind Words